-Labs start the week of July 4, 2022.
+Labs start the week of January 16, 2023.

-All the experiments will be held in HP 4160.
+All the experiments will be held in person in HP 4160.

-Information about the labs can be found on the LAB Brightspace page:

-Merge PHYS1008A1:PHYS1008A2:PHYS1008A3 University Physics II (LAB) [21464:21465:21466] Summer 2022
+Information about the labs can be found on the LAB Brightspace page: Merge PHYS1008 L1-L7 University Physics II (LAB) Winter 2023.

 It is imperative that all students attend the first lab.
-You can only attend the section that you are registered in.
-All changes (exemptions, etc.) must be arranged with the Lab Supervisor, Ms. Tamara Rozina at the start of term.
-If you have a documented reason for missing a laboratory session, you must contact Ms. Rozina immediately.
+You may attend only the section that you are registered in.
+All changes (exemptions, etc.) must be arranged with the Lab Coordinator, Ms. Tamara Rozina as soon as possible.
+If you have a documented reason laboratory must Rozina for missing а session, vou contact Ms. (tamara.rozina@carleton.ca) immediately.
 A make-up session may be arranged at the end of term in these cases.
 If you do not have documentation, you will not be permitted to take a makeup session, and you will receive a mark of zero for that experiment.

-Students who might be exempt from the Lab (if they are repeating the course, for example) must contact the Lab Supervisor.
-You are not automatically given a lab exemption - you must apply for it no later than July 8, 2022.
+Students who are repeating the course might be exempt from the Lab.
+You are not automatically given a lab exemption - you must apply for it no later than January 20, 2023.
 Lab exemptions will be considered on a case-by-case basis at the discretion of the Lab Supervisor.